The (lost) art of listening

 Today’s culture lends itself to attention deficit—distractions are as close as the palm of our hand.
-When you’re texting someone and with someone else, it’s impossible to be fully present.
+When you’re texting someone but you’re with someone else, it’s impossible to be fully present.

-Facebook, Twitter, Instagram, [your favorite social sharing site] are demanding little monsters with insatiable appetites.
-For them to be silent apps, they sure make a lot of noise.
+Facebook, Twitter, Instagram, [insert your favorite social sharing site] are demanding little monsters with insatiable appetites.
+For silent apps, they sure make a lot of noise.

 In some ways, it’s like we’ve agreed to sanction rudeness.

 To some, I’m stating the obvious, what you already know and practice.
-To others, consider this a gentle reality check to consider how well you’re listening to those you love and care about, or those with whom you come into contact through work or service.
+To others, consider this a gentle reality check to consider how well you’re listening to both those you love, and with those you come into contact with throughout the day.

 A few steps to becoming an active listener:

 My friend Stephanie is great at this.
 My husband actually commented that she’s a great listener because she always looks you in the eye.
-When I shared the compliment with her, she brushed it off as no big deal; but the thing is, it IS a big deal.
+When I shared the compliment with her, she brushed it off as no big deal.
+The thing is, it is a big deal.

-Because I have two in college, now more than ever, I’m conscious of our infrequent time together.
+Because I have two in college, I’m conscious of our infrequent time together now more than ever.
 I do not want a cell phone to rob us of one moment.
-I’m afraid when they were younger, a lot of moments were unnecessarily stolen.
+I’m afraid that when they were younger, a lot of moments were unnecessarily stolen.

-Be fully present.
 Active listening tells the person you’re with, they matter.
-When you don’t allow All Of The Distractions to yank your attention, they know it; they know the difference.
+When you don’t allow All Of The Distractions to yank your attention, they know it.
+They know the difference.